prot-audio/impulsetracker-renoise-3-pattern-fonts/README.md

 # impulsetracker-renoise-3-pattern-fonts
 ImplseTracker TTF fonts and pattern font configuration file for Renoise 3.2.x
+Note: Small, Normal, and Huge obey the originbal ImpulseTracker/SchismTracker spacing and padding with 0px/flush spacing on top and 1x respective px of spacing on the bottom.
+The "Big" size still needs some tweaking to perfect since multiples of three, rather than doubling like the others will require some extra math to adjust all the TTF parameters.

+INSTALL:
 Find your Renoise fonts folder.
 (save your old PatternConfig.xml in case there are problems) Add these .TTF fonts and overwrite PatternConfig.xml